liuqx315/Multiscale-pattern/www/source/index.rst

 News:
 -------

-:7/23/2013:
+:2/25/2014:
    ARKode is currently in beta-testing, undergoing optimization enhancements, documentation upgrades, and development of new features.
-An official release as part of the SUNDIALS suite is planned for Fall 2013, but the public source code repository is now open (see the :ref:`Downloads` page).
+An official release as part of the SUNDIALS suite is planned for Spring 2014, but the public source code repository is now open (see the :ref:`Downloads` page).